 Squeezing in one more round of planting and harvesting from the garden is a great idea.
 That way, you can have fresh garden salads, aromatic herbs, and a few colorful flowers until a fall frost takes them out.
 Ideally, you’ll have planted your fall garden in July or even August.

-Planting seeds too late in the year will result in poor or no germination due to cold soil temperatures, too much moisture, or not enough sunlight.
+Planting seeds too late in the year will result in poor or no germination due to cold soil temperatures, too much moisture, or insufficient sunlight.
 Seedlings planted too late in the garden will also be slow to grow as the days shorten and sunlight becomes more limited.

-If the fall season has progressed enough to cool the soil to less than 50 degrees Fahrenheit, germination rates will be poor.
+Germination rates will be poor if the fall season has progressed enough to cool the soil to less than 50 degrees Fahrenheit.
 Those brave seeds that germinate anyway will grow much more slowly than if they were in warmer soil.
 Slow germination combined with slow growth does not spell success for seeds planted too late in the fall.

-To complicate matters further, if you’re directly sowing these seeds in the garden, you also need to be aware of how much rain you get in your area as the year winds down.
+To complicate matters further, if you’re directly sowing these seeds in the garden, you also need to know how much rain you get in your area as the year winds down.
 Some places will experience cooler weather while staying relatively dry.
 For other regions, fall means that cool temperatures and the return of rain go hand in hand.

 You might read the paragraphs above and decide to start seeds indoors to avoid too wet and too cold soil.
 Fair play!
 Starting seeds indoors will control the soil temperature via seedling mats and the moisture via regularly scheduled waterings.

 Seedlings planted too late in the season face increasingly fewer hours of sunlight as the days grow shorter.
 Without enough sunlight, the seedlings will sit dormant over the winter, waiting for spring to return with longer days before resuming growth.

 This next bit might bring back dim memories of middle school.
 But here’s why your plants will go dormant as fall winds down to winter.